Do dogs' teeth fall out?

 Depending on the breed of dog, most puppies start to lose their baby teeth at around 4 months.
 This is very much an individual thing, as some puppies can begin as early as 3 months and others may not begin to lose them until they're 6 months or even older.

 Like human children the teething process for puppies continues on and off for several months.
-It is generally a painful and uncomfortable period and they will look for things to chew and gnaw at.
+It is generally a painful and uncomfortable period and they will look for things to chew and gnaw at to relieve their pain.

-We recommend that you provide them with plenty of toys or hide chew bars to vent their feelings on, and to keep articles of value, e.g. new shoes tucked away safely in your wardrobe!
+We recommend that you provide them with plenty of soft raw bones, e.g. chicken necks or brisket bones or locally made Pigs' ears or Cows' ears to vent their feelings on, and to keep articles of value, e.g. your new shoes tucked away safely in your wardrobe!

 Fortunately the teething period does come to an end.
 Depending upon the breed, by the time puppies have reached 7 months old, give or take a month or two puppies should have a full set of adult teeth.
-Sometimes adult teeth are referred to as permanent teeth.
+Sometimes permanent teeth are referred to as adult teeth.